 After surgery, you will have a healing period that lasts two or three months.
 The first couple of weeks will be most difficult, but you will be able to return to a normal routine after a few weeks of rest.
 Soft foods may still be necessary for two or so months, and full chewing function should return somewhere around the three-month mark.
 After the healing period is complete, your orthodontist can make any final corrections to your bite using braces.

 A two-month recovery time may seem long, but most jaw surgery patients find that the improvements in oral function and feeling are worth the wait.
 Your surgeon will discuss the entire treatment and recovery process with you during a consultation appointment to help you determine whether orthognathic surgery is right for you.

 Jaw Surgery in St. John’s, NL

 If you need orthognathic surgery and you live near St. John’s, contact Atlantic Oral Surgery & Dental Implant Centre to schedule an appointment today.
 Oral surgeons are trained in all sorts of facial reconstructive surgeries, including jaw surgery.
-One of our staff members will be happy to answer your questions and schedule your consultation with Dr. Davis, Dr. Woodford, Dr. Nolet-Lévesque, or Dr. Samim.
+One of our staff members will be happy to answer your questions and schedule your consultation with Dr. Davis, Dr. Woodford, Dr. Nolet-Lévesque, Dr. Samim, or Dr. Ledderhof.